OpenAI Codex CLI: The Rust-Powered Terminal Agent Taking on Claude Code

 | Long-context input (>272K) | $5.00 / 1M tokens |

 ChatGPT subscribers can use Codex CLI without separate API billing.
-Plus ($20/month) subscribers get 30-150 messages per 5-hour window, while Pro ($200/month) subscribers get 300-1,500 messages.
-On API billing, average developer spend runs $100-200/month depending on usage intensity and model selection.
+Plus ($20/month) subscribers get 30-150 messages per 5-hour window, and Pro ($200/month) subscribers get 300-1,500 messages.
+On API billing, average developer spend runs $100-200/month, based on how hard you use it and which model you pick.

-GPT-5.4 generates at 240+ tokens per second, with the lighter Spark model exceeding 1,000 tokens per second.
-That raw speed, combined with the token efficiency advantage, means Codex CLI sessions tend to feel faster and cost less per task than comparable Claude Code sessions - though Claude Code often produces higher-quality output that requires fewer iterations.
+GPT-5.4 generates at 240+ tokens per second.
+The lighter Spark model tops 1,000 tokens per second.
+That raw speed, plus the token edge, means Codex CLI sessions tend to feel faster and cost less per task than comparable Claude Code sessions.
+Claude Code, though, often produces higher-quality output that needs fewer iterations.

 What To Optimize For